A comprehensive article on food internal temperature. Why is it important to measure food internal temperature? How to do it? How to calibrate a...

-An accurate food thermometer plays a very significant role in maintaining food safety in any food establishment.
-Whether for low-temperature storage or thorough cooking, accurate temperature readings are significant.
-The safety of the food being cooked or stored depends on the accuracy of your thermometer as these operations rely on hitting or maintaining target temperatures, respectively.
+- The safety of the food being cooked or stored depends on the accuracy of your thermometer, as these operations rely on achieving or maintaining target temperatures.

-Many other food safety operations are dependent on temperature readings.
-With an inaccurate thermometer, the purpose of these operations becomes insignificant and defeated.
+With an inaccurate reading, the purpose of these operations becomes insignificant and defeated.
 Food safety hazards, particularly pathogens, may survive and continue to grow if the target temperature reading is off by a few degrees.
 Such reasons make thermometer calibration an important part of food safety operations.
 No need to worry because this task is easy and does not take too long.

 What is thermometer calibration?

 Food safety operations such as chilling, cooking, and holding are temperature-dependent.
-For example, different types of meat require a particular target internal temperature that will render the final product safe from food safety risks.
-An example would be the case of Salmonella, a well-known pathogen associated with poultry.
+For example, different types of meat require a particular target internal temperature that will make the final product safe from food safety threats.

-This pathogen is readily inactivated only at temperatures equal to or higher than 165°F (74°C).
-These target internal temperatures are based on the most effective temperature in eliminating pathogens.
-They can only be effective if hit within a very narrow range.
+These target internal temperatures are based on the most effective temperature in eliminating pathogens and ensuring food safety.
+They can only be effective if reached accordingly with the help of a thermometer.
 A few degrees below the target temperature will increase the risk of causing foodborne illnesses.

 Why is thermometer calibration important?